davibc90/cloudwalk_agents_swarm_challenge/README.md

 **The following unit and integration tests have been performed so far:**

+**Reasoning Test**
+- Evaluate the quality of the agents' reasoning (planning, task decomposition, tool selection, consistency checking, and self-correction) without requiring explicit chains of thought; evaluate via observable behavior, logs, and results

+**Multi-Agent Coordination Test**
+- Validates the communication and delegations across the agents, focusing on simulating scenarios where the agents need to coordinate their actions and share information in order to achieve a common goal

 **Knowledge Agent**
 - Retriever Tool test, after ingesting the urls, try to ask the agent about the InfinitePay's website content.
 - Web Search Tool test, asking for news and events, always after confirming the information is not inside the knowledge base